MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 * [Microsoft Translator](https://www.microsoft.com/translator/business)

 Keeping an interactive application frame-rate is critical, especially when dealing with long-running image recognition algorithms.
 For this reason, we commonly use the following pattern:
-1. Main Thread: manages the camera object
+1. Main Thread: manages the camera object.
-2. Main Thread: requests new frames (async)
+2. Main Thread: requests new frames (async).
-3. Main Thread: pass new frames to tracking thread
+3. Main Thread: pass new frames to tracking thread.
-4. Tracking Thread: processes image to collect key points
+4. Tracking Thread: processes image to collect key points.
-5. Main Thread: moves virtual model to match found key points
+5. Main Thread: moves virtual model to match found key points.
-6. Main Thread: repeat from step 2
+6. Main Thread: repeat from step 2.
 <!-- Not sure if we should keep this here or move to the c#/c++ doc. -->

 Some image marker systems only provide a single pixel location (others provide the full transform in which case this section won't be needed), which equates to a ray of possible locations.
-To get to a single 3d location, we can then leverage multiple rays and find the final result by their approximate intersection.
+To get to a single 3D location, we can then leverage multiple rays and find the final result by their approximate intersection.
 To do this, you'll need to:
-1. Get a loop going collecting multiple camera images
+1. Get a loop going that collects multiple camera images.
-2. Find the associated feature points, and their world rays
+2. Find the associated feature points and their world rays.

 Given two or more tracked tag locations, you can position a modeled scene to fit the user's current scenario.
 If you can't assume gravity, then you'll need three tag locations.
 In many cases, we use a color scheme where white spheres represent real-time tracked tag locations, and blue spheres represent modeled tag locations.
 This allows the user to visually gauge the alignment quality.
 We assume the following setup in all our applications:
 * Two or more modeled tag locations